jeff5/very-slow-jython/src/site/sphinx/treepython/type+dispatch.rst

 ..  _PyTypeObject (API): https://docs.python.org/3/c-api/typeobj.html

 Types are at the heart of the CPython interpreter.
-Every object contains storage for its state and a pointer to an instance of ``PyTypeObject``.
+Every object instance contains storage for its state and a pointer to an instance of ``PyTypeObject``.

 It is not easy to implement an adequate type system.
 The support in CPython is found at ``typeobject.c``, which runs to more than 7500 lines,